Gravitational waves from the vacuum decay with LISA: Computation of gravitational wave spectrum

 In the next calculation, we focus on the determination of the GW spectrum.
-Based on the Eq.~(\ref{teneA}), the fundamental equation for the GW spectrum can be considered with the angle $d\Omega$ as
+Based on Eq.~(\ref{teneA}), the fundamental equation for the GW spectrum can be considered with the angle $d\Omega$ as

-where the $d\omega$ indicate the frequency interval.
+where $d\omega$ indicates the frequency interval.
 The energy spectrum per solid angle is given by~\cite{Huber:2008hg}

-where the $\Lambda_{ij,kl}$ in Eq.~(\ref{teneOm}) is the GWs' projection tensor, where the full form is explained in~\cite{Weinberg:1972kfs}:
+where $\Lambda_{ij,kl}$ in Eq.~(\ref{teneOm}) is the GWs' projection tensor, and the full form is expressed as~\cite{Weinberg:1972kfs}:

-The instantaneously radiated power is much more useful since the total radiated energy is formally divergent.
+The instantaneously radiated power is significantly more useful because the total radiated energy is formally divergent.
 In the Fourier space, the stress-energy tensor is

-where the $\mathrm{x}_{n}$ is the position of the bubble in the nucleation, and the $S_n$ is the un-collided region of the $n$-th bubble.
+where the $\mathrm{x}_{n}$ is the position of the bubble in the nucleation, and $S_n$ is the un-collided region of the $n$-th bubble.

-In the first-order phase transition, the $1/\beta$ means the duration roughly, which will be set as the frequency of GWs.
-For this reason, we can write $\omega\approx\beta$ for the characteristic frequency of the radiation.
+In the first-order phase transition, $1/\beta$ denotes the duration roughly, which will be set as the frequency of GWs.
+Accordingly, we can write $\omega\approx\beta$ for the characteristic frequency of the radiation.
 Meanwhile, we also consider the single bubble radius as $R$ in the below function, and this can determine the scaling of the radiation spectrum amplitude:

 where $\kappa_{\phi}$ is the efficiency factor introduced previously and the subscript $1$ denotes the quantity in the symmetric phase~\cite{Kamionkowski:1993fg}.